ABEDAVIDscripts/Enterprise_Sales_Analytics_and_Data_Modeling_Using_PostgreSQL/README.md

 <br>

-## Business Insights & Decision-Oriented Analysis
+## Phase 6: Business Insights & Decision-Oriented Analysis
 Using analytical views and core tables, the following 9 real business questions were answered:

 <br>